pudgypoultry/card-game-skeleton/README.md

 This addon provides a workflow for designing cards, managing data, building decks, and instantiating card scenes within the Godot editor.

+(Images provided here are based on the example project based around a standard deck of 52 playing cards.)

 ## Features

 ### Card Database Management